-Obtaining long term disability benefits is not a simple task.
-Estimates indicate that approximately 70% of disability claims are denied.
+Filing for long term disability insurance benefits can be daunting.
+Estimates indicate that approximately 70% of long term disability insurance claims are denied.
 In addition, those that are approved stand a good chance of being denied down the road.

-For those individuals who would like to apply for long term disability benefits without legal representation, below are some tips to follow:
+For those individuals who need to apply for long term disability insurance benefits, below are some tips to follow:

-- 2. Know if your disability policy is an individual policy or employer group plan (ERISA).
+- Determine if your long term disability insurance policy is an individual policy or an employer group plan governed by ERISA.

-- 3. Organize and gather all medical records, including lab tests, physician reports and opinions supporting your disability claims.
+- Organize and gather all medical records, including lab tests, physician reports and opinions supporting your disability.

-- 7. Know that you may be placed under secret video surveillance.
+- Understand that you may be placed under secret video surveillance.

-- 8. Follow up after applying.
+- Follow up after filing your claim.
 Follow up your telephone communications with a written letter.
 Keep detailed communication records, including person spoken to, date, time, matter discussed, and conclusion of conversation.